 I will keep this list updated as I explore and learn more.
-Please let me know if you’ve found any other places that aid in a zero waste lifestyle!
+Please let me know if you’ve found any other places that aid in a lower waste lifestyle.

 - Central Market: Buy fruits, veggies, mushrooms, (sometimes salad greens depending on the location), bulk flour, sugar, spices, nuts, granola, oats, candy, chocolate, tea, coffee, fresh bread all with your own bags.
 They do have bulk honey and nut butters as well — but I haven’t tried buying these with my own jar as they can’t handle the whole tare process (confirmed via Instagram in January 2020).
-I have brought my own jar for hummus in the olive bar section and used the scale there to tare + print my checkout label (which was a bit of a pain as it took a while to figure out).
-Unfortunately, they don’t have the same scale in the bulk section.
 Overall though, Central Market is the bulk winner based off of the sheer amount of items available in the bulk section.

 - Sprouts: Buy fruits, veggies, some bulk flour, sugar, spices, nuts, granola, candy, chocolate with your own bags.
 Much smaller selection than Central Market but really good prices.
 I’ve noticed that they frequently have pre-measured bulk items available to buy in plastic containers (nut butters, candy, etc.) — which kind of defeats the purpose of buying bulk.

 - Market Street: This one was a bit of a surprise.
 My husband wandered in to the Market Street in Allen (Watters Creek) and noticed they had honey and canola oil in bulk.
-He asked the store manager whether they could handle us bringing our own jars and she said yes!
-We haven’t had to utilize this yet (since I stocked up on liquid bulk items at the AMAZING in.gredients store in Austin — highly recommend if you are driving through!) but will report back on if this works out.
+He asked the store manager whether they could handle us bringing our own jars and she said yes (this was pre-COVID so if anyone has an update on this, let me know!)

 - Dallas Farmers Market (or any farmers markets in the area): Fruits and veggies.
 Especially a good way to get berries that aren’t packaged in plastic (more on that next).